ChrisP1118/magnetag-docs/getting-started/index.md

 # Turn it on
 To get started, plug everything in and turn it on.

 Insert the batteries into the armor vests.
 Power banks need to be turned on first; there is a small button near the charging port.
+When you press the button on the power bank, the color will indicate how charge is left (green - full charge, yellow - some charge, red - needs to charge)

 ![batteries correctly inserted](powerbank.jpg)